 If confirmed, the implications of this could be massive.
 For now, the hypothesis should be rigorously tested by others with expertise in geospatial analysis.

-After this was published I decided that it would be better to rule out alternative hypotheses that the video was made somewhere else since the way we arrived at Tomatlán was somewhat tenuous.
+After this was published I decided that it would be better to rule out alternative hypotheses that the video was made somewhere else since the way we arrived at Tomatlán was tenuous.
 It's certainly possible that whoever identified Tomatlán was simply mistaken, so we decided to look at Guanajuato and Jalisco and several other areas to rule out other possibilities.
 The physiogeography of Tomatlán is a nearly perfect match to wherever the video was filmed.
 The plant life, the color of the soil, the shape of the land are all consistent with the location in the video.
 Nowhere else that we could find was as close of a match.
-I personally spent about a week poring over Guanajuato and Jalisco, and nowhere else in either state had the right combination of elements.
+I personally spent about 5 days poring over Guanajuato and Jalisco, and nowhere else in either state had the right combination of elements.

 After searching pretty much the entire states of Jalisco and Guanajuato, I believe the only area that the video could have been filmed is somewhere in Jalisco between El Tule, Tomatlán and Campo Acosta.